thegomservices-code/gomtradingapp/Features.md

 # GOM Trading App (GTA): Features & Capabilities

-The GOM Trading App (GTA) is a comprehensive, scalable, and secure commercial software suite designed for automated Team Fortress 2 trading management.
-It features a standalone dynamic React GUI backed by an Express/Electron core, utilising robust SQLite database storage, synchronised WebSocket caching, and a modern licensing system.
+The GOM Trading App (GTA) is a comprehensive, scalable, and secure commercial software suite designed for automating Team Fortress 2 trading, managing accounts, and allowing for large-scale trading operations.
+It features standalone dynamic React GUI's backed by an Express/Electron core, utilising the robust SQLite database storage system.
+The app hosts a synchronised WebSocket caching, packaging, and sorting system, all done through a single connection, following the guidelines set for WebSocket usage.
+It runs on a modern licensing system to prevent tampering and exploitation.

 ## Core Functionality